Gianmarco D'Agostino was born in Arezzo in 1977 and graduated in Cinema History and Critical Analysis at the University of Florence.

 For the Banca di Credito Cooperativo di Cambiano he directed four art documentaries hosted by Antonio Paolucci, former director of the Vatican Museums, among which is Il Tempo di Michelangelo (Michelangelo’s Times) about the Sistine Chapel in the Vatican and the Medici family chapels in the Church of San Lorenzo, Florence.

-Very interested in social issues, he has worked in projects about several topics: safety at work, HIV prevention, dyslexia, energy saving, development aid, detention.
-With prisoners in the jails of Florence and Ferrara he curated a storytelling project for a year, some of whom became the main characters of the documentary Oggi voglio parlare (Today I want to Talk), produced by Regione Toscana.
+Very interested in social issues, he has worked on projects about several topics: safety at work, with the social campaign Per me la Sicurezza è… (For Me Safety is…) produced by INAIL; dyslexia, with the documentary Come una macchia di cioccolato (Like the Stain of Chocolate), produced by AID; detention, with the documentary Oggi voglio parlare (Today I want to Talk), produced by Regione Toscana.

 In 2015 he founded his production company Advaita Film Srl, and produced a multimedia package displayed at the Opera di Santa Maria del Fiore Museum, Florence, curated by Mons.
 Timothy Verdon, among which is La Volta del Cielo (The Vault of Heaven), a documentary about Brunelleschi and the Cupola of Santa Maria del Fiore Cathedral.

-In 2018 Advaita Film Srl produced the advertising Portiamo la Scuola dove non c'è!
-(Bringing Schools Where There Are None!) for the NGOs Il Filodijuta and Pang'ono Pang'ono, that are bringing schools, health care and clean water to the South of Bangladesh.
+In 2018 Advaita Film Srl produced the documentary Tutto il Mondo, Piano Piano (The Whole World, One Step at a Time) and the advertising Portiamo la Scuola dove non c'è!
+(Bringing Schools to Where There Are None!) for the Italian NGOs Il Filodijuta and Pang'ono Pang'ono, that are bringing schools, health care and clean water to the south of Bangladesh.

-For the Gallerie degli Uffizi, Gianmarco has created, produced and directed the multivision A Cavallo del Tempo (Riding through the Time), for the exhibition set up at the Boboli Garden in Florence: 300 mq of screening about the art of horse riding, from antiquity to the Middle Ages.
+A Cavallo del Tempo (Riding through the Time), for the exhibition set up at the Boboli Garden in Florence (26 June - 14 October 2018), is a 300 square meters large projection about the art of horse riding, from antiquity to the Middle Ages.

-Currently Gianmarco is finishing the research for the documentary Florence, the Consul and Me, that will tell the story of the director's quest on the trails of Gerhard Wolf, the German consul in Florence during WWII who risked his life to save Florence from Nazi fury.
-Co-produced by the German production company KickFilm, the film was admitted to ARCHIDOC workshop (Paris) and DRAGON FORUM (Krakow), and selected for several pitching forums.
-The project has been granted with the Development Fund by Creative Europe and the Production Fund by Toscana Film Commission.
+Currently Gianmarco is producing the documentary Florence, the Consul and Me, that will tell the story of the director's quest on the trails of Gerhard Wolf, the German consul in Florence during WWII who risked his life to save Florence from Nazi fury.